MarkusPalcer/AtemSharp/doc/adr/deprecated/2025-10-12 Floating-Point Precision in Command Testing.md

 # Floating-Point Precision in Command Testing

-Test floating-point comparisons must account for precision limitations when ATEM protocol values are scaled or converted, using the appropriate `AreApproximatelyEqual` overload with decimal place rounding to match the actual precision available in the binary protocol.
+Test floating-point comparisons must account for precision limitations when ATEM protocol values are scaled or converted, using the appropriate `.Within()` overload with decimal place rounding to match the actual precision available in the binary protocol.

 ## Context